 Prime Day Prep

 To prepare our clients for Prime Day, we suggested building out a specific store page to highlight the products our clients wanted to promote, as well as top-rated and selling products on the Amazon platform.
 We leveraged these store pages in our Headline Search ads, utilizing custom store pages rather than the standard product listing page.
-We also leveraged addition channels, such as Social & Display to drive awareness of upcoming sales.
+We also leveraged additional channels, such as Social & Display to drive awareness of upcoming sales.
 For Social, we boosted posts directing users to the new Amazon Brand Pages.
 For Display, we utilized AAP to serve “Coming Soon” banner ads, targeting users with established Amazon Purchase histories as well as retarget users with recent visitorship.

 Prime Day Observations